Russian Grand Prix

 In 2021, a contract was signed with the intention of moving the event to Igora Drive (about 54 km north of Saint Petersburg) starting from 2023 onwards.
 Igora Drive, which was opened in 2019, was due to have an extension to the track built, taking the original layout from 4.086 km and 15 turns to 5.182 km and 19 turns in time for the 2023 race.

-The 2022 event was cancelled in the wake of the Russian invasion of Ukraine, before the contract for all future races was terminated.
+The 2022 event was cancelled in the wake of the Russian invasion of Ukraine, before the contract for all future races was terminated also due to the invasion.

 The event is notable for having only ever been won by Mercedes during the race's establishment as a World Championship event.

 1910s

 The Russian Grand Prix was run twice, first in 1913 and then 1914 at a circuit in Saint Petersburg.
 The first race was won by Russian racing driver Georgy Suvorin, whilst German Willy Scholl won the 1914 event.
-Following the outbreak of the First World War and the Russian Civil War, the Russian Grand Prix was abandoned, and it was not resumed after the abolition of the Tsarist empire and establishment of the Soviet Union.
+Following the outbreak of the First World War and the Russian Civil War, the Russian Grand Prix was abandoned, and it was not resumed after the abolition of the Russian Empire and establishment of the Soviet Union.